Bearx2004/vb6jsonx/README.md

 # vb6jsonx
-Vb6jsonx is a COM component that extends VBA-JSON <https://github.com/vba-tools/vba-json>.
+Vb6jsonx is a COM component that extends [VBA-JSON][1].
 It increases the simplicity and usability of **creating** or **querying** JSON objects.

 ## Installing
-First register vb6jsonx.dll with  regsvr32.exe  , and then reference it in your project.
+First register vb6jsonx.dll with regsvr32.exe, and then reference it in your project.
 ## Examples
 ```vb
 Public Function Creating() As String